-As of March 31, 2022, the annual disclosure process was completed for 71 senators (or 77%).
-Files for 21 senators (or 23%) remained outstanding.
+As of March 31, 2023, the Annual Disclosure Process was completed for 75 senators (or 82%).
+Files for 20 senators (or 18%) remained outstanding.
 These numbers do not include senators who retired during the year.

-By comparison, in 2020-2021, the annual disclosure process was completed for 68 senators (or 75%).
-Files for 23 senators (or 25%) remained outstanding.
-In 2019-2020, the process was completed for 86 senators (or 87.8%) while files for 12 senators (or 12.2%) remained outstanding.
-In 2018-2019, the process was completed for 84 senators (83%) with 17 (17%) outstanding files.
-In 2017-2018, the numbers were as follows: 57 senators' files were completed (65%) and 31 files were outstanding (or 35%).
+By comparison, in 2021-2022, the Annual Disclosure Process was completed for 71 senators (or 77%).
+Files for 21 senators (or 23%) remained outstanding.
+In 2020-2021, the Annual Disclosure Process was completed for 68 senators (or 75%) while files for 23 senators remained outstanding.
+In 2019-2020, the process was completed for 86 senators (or 87.8%) while files for 12 senators remained outstanding.
+In 2018-2019, the process was completed for 84 senators (83%) with 17 outstanding files.
+In 2017-2018, 57 files of senators were completed (65%) and 31 were outstanding (or 35%).

-The decline in completion rate in 2020-2021 was attributed to the impact of the pandemic.
-There was a slight improvement in 2021-2022.
+The decline in the completion rate in 2020-2021 was attributed to the impact of the pandemic.
+There was an increase in the completion rate the following two fiscal years.
 However, it is unlikely that this will improve substantially in future years.
 The reason is that the Senate amended the Code in June 2021 to require senators to file their annual Confidential Disclosure Statements within 30 days of the anniversary date of their summons to the Senate, rather than on the anniversary date of their summons.
 The practical impact of this modification is that some senators now file their Confidential Disclosure Statements the following fiscal year while for others whose anniversary date is later in the fiscal year, the examination of their Confidential Disclosure Statements and the time allocated by the Code to senators to review and sign their Public Disclosure Summaries are such that they cannot be completed during the year.